Folkington Country Cottage

 Folkington is around two miles to Polegate and four to Eastbourne and both have train stations with direct trains to London Victoria (just over an hour) and London Bridge, as well as Gatwick Airport (less than an hour), Brighton and Lewes, and an easy drive to Dover and Folkestone ports making it very accessible.

 Visit Eastbourne, with its iconic pier, several theatres, shopping at the Arndale Centre and take in the glorious promenade.
+Or head to nearby Middle Farm with the children, for horse rides, a hay play barn, farm shop and close-up animal action.

 For history take in Pevensey Bay just a few miles away, where William the Conqueror and the Normans landed to change the course of English history in 1066, and castles galore, including Bodiam which is within a 30-minute drive.